AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ### 1.1 Value proposition

-Population increases dramatically in recent years, and it accompanies with increased consumption of food.
+Population increases have dramatically risen in recent years, and with it increased consumption of food.
 One crucial component in human's dietary structure, protein, requires people to expand the soybean cultivation to feed livestock.
-One alternative solution is farm insect to provide an alternative food resource to livestock.
-The current regulations require the animal products which are used in agriculture feeds to be processed in the rendering plant.
-However, the existing rendering plant cannot process the insects in an economically way due to the small-scale nature of insect farming industry in Australia.
+One alternative solution is to farm insects in order to provide an alternative food resource to livestock.
+Current regulations require the animal products, which are used in agriculture feeds, to be processed in modern rendering plants.
+However, the existing rendering plants cannot process the insects economically, due to the small-scale nature of insect farming industry in Australia.
 Thus, this project is aiming to design a mobile, micro processing plant which can process insects cost-effectively.

 ### 1.2 Project Scope

 The project scopes are divided into three parts and summarized below.
 * Use CAD software to draw the schematic drawing of the designed micro-processing rendering plant.
-* Use FEA software to simulate the working process of the plant and make sure the designed plant can technically work properly and meet the requirements.
+* Use FEA software to simulate the working process of the plant and make sure the designed plant can technically work properly and meet the stakeholder requirements.
-* Conduct the economic analysis to find out the budget for building a prototype and a plant.
+* Conduct economic analysis to calculate the budget for building a prototype plant.

 ### 1.3 Key achievement